kinexdev/LuauSharp/README.md

 # Notes
 Most of the code is self documented and contains XML documents explaining what it does.
 These bindings are intentionally unsafe and require you to understand low level C#, if you want safety or higher level abstraction.
 This library isn't for you.
-Currently there is no coroutine API, but i plan on rolling that out today-tomorrow.